noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 ## best practices

 - structure application-level logs following the EMF standard
-  - cloudwatch logs will autoamtically extract these metric values
+  - instruct CloudWatch Logs to automatically extract metric values that are embedded in structured log events.
 - be careful about enabling logging of full requests in production and leaking sensitive data
 - alarms
   - the time period should be for a sustaind amount of time, and not short bursts/temporary spikes in metrics